greg-finley/mlb-alphabet-game/README.md

 # Dry run

-Set `DRY_RUN=True` in `.env` to not restrict plays to the latest, don't actually tweet, and don't update BigQuery.
+Set `DRY_RUN=True` in `.env` to not restrict plays to the latest, don't actually tweet, and don't update MySQL.
 It will print the tweets to the console.

 # Poetry to requirements.txt